cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

     get:
       tags:
         - "virtualcluster"
-      description: "Returns a virtualcluster by its name"
+      description: "Returns a virtual cluster by its name"
       operationId: getVirtualclusterByName
       parameters:
         - name: virtualclustername
+          description: name of the virtual cluster
           in: path
           required: true
           type: string